vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Elastic Search

+Mastodon integrates with [Elastic Search](https://www.elastic.co/elasticsearch/) to provide the ability to do full text searching on your posts and any other post that you have directly interacted with, favoriting or boosting.
-This is considered an optional component for Mastodon deployments, but it utilized on vmst.io.
+While this is considered an optional component for Mastodon deployments, but it utilized on vmst.io.
-We use a dedicated VM running [Open Search](https://opensearch.org) to provide the ability to perform full text searches on your posts and other content you've interacted with.
+We use a dedicated VM running [Open Search](https://opensearch.org) 2.5 to provide the ability to perform full text searches on your posts and other content you've interacted with.

-Open Search is a fork of Elastic Search 7, which started in 2021.
+Open Search is a fork of Elastic Search 7, which was started in 2021.
+While it lacks some of the more advanced features found in newer versions of Elastic Search, it is supported by Mastodon.

 There is one virtual machine ([Khan](https://memory-alpha.fandom.com/wiki/Khan_Noonien_Singh)) with 1 vCPU and 2GB of memory.
 It provides _khantext_.
 Get it?

-While full text search is a great feature, since it only runs on one Droplet so in the event of a failure or reboot of the node there is only a temporary service disruption.
+While full text search is a great feature, it only runs on one Droplet currently so in the event of a failure or reboot of the node there may only a temporary service disruption.
-That said, the long term plan is to add high availability to this component at a later date.
+That said, we intend to add high availability by adding clustering to this component, at a later date.

 ### Translation API